Campus conditions and requirements

 Health and safety

 The health and safety of our campus community remains our top priority.
-Guided by current data and both national and state guidelines, the COVID-19 vaccine and booster as well as the flu vaccine, are required for all individuals; this includes faculty and staff, whether they are working on campus or remotely.
-Masks are also required indoors.
+Guided by current data and both national and state guidelines, the COVID-19 vaccine and booster as well as the flu vaccine, are required for all students, faculty and staff, whether they are working on campus or remotely.
+Masks are also required in classrooms and laboratories; they are optional outdoors and in most other indoor public areas.
 Please continue to complete the Campus Daily Screener before coming to campus each day and follow the health and safety guidelines.

 Spectator attendance at sporting events will follow state guidelines for health and safety; guidelines for fans are available on the Athletics site.
 Coaches will communicate directly with teams any additional directives.

 Housing, dining and retail

 Housing is open to all students who wish to call campus home.
 Campus dining and retail options will be open.
 To apply for housing or take a virtual tour, visit the Housing and Residential Life website.
 Students planning to live on campus must submit proof of vaccination and booster.

 The Dean of Students Office website is regularly updated with the latest campus engagement information, as well as student health and wellness opportunities through the Warrior Life program.
 Every Wednesday and Sunday (Sundays only in summer), Get Involved is delivered to students' WSU email inboxes to keep them informed of student activities, opportunities and student organizations news.